 Come join is on a trip to John Heinz national wildlife refuge, the largest remaining freshwater tidal marsh in Pennsylvania.

-An amazing state park not far from Pennsylvania is home to the famous “ringing rocks.”
+An amazing state park not far from Philadelphia is home to the famous “ringing rocks.”
 Strike it with a hammer and the toll out like bells.
+How do these rocks differ from those found at our legendary rock pile?
+Will rocks here at the Schuylkill Center ring out in the same fashion?
+We’ll provide the goggle and rock hammers.